Ariel Uribe

-Ariel Alfonso Uribe Lepe (born 14 February 1999) is a Chilean footballer who plays as a midfielder for Deportes Antofagasta on loan from Mazatlán.
+Ariel Alfonso Uribe Lepe (born 14 February 1999) is a Chilean footballer who plays as an attacking midfielder or a winger for Unión Española.

+Club career

+In 2023 and 2024, Uribe played for Unión Española on loan from Deportes Antofagasta.
+On 4 December 2024, he was transferred to Unión Española on a three-year contract.

 International career

 At under-20 level, Uribe represented Chile in both the 2018 South American Games, winning the gold medal, and the 2019 South American Championship.

+Uribe received his first call-up to the Chile senior team for the friendly against Panama on 8 February 2025.
+He made his debut as a starting player and scored a goal at the minute 5.

 Personal life

 He is cousin of Mario Lepe, a historical player of Universidad Católica.